kstunger/squeezebox-googlemusic/README.md

    `*#*#8255#*#*` on your phone (see the aid) or using this [App](https://play.google.com/store/apps/details?id=com.evozi.deviceid) (see the Google Service Framework ID Key).
 You may also use the script `mobile_devices.py` to list all registered devices.
-If your Android or iOS device is already registered, you may leave the field `Mobile Device ID` empty.
-It will be filled in automatically after setting the username and password.

    **Note**: A registered PC MAC address will not work as a mobile
      device ID.